 Shakeel Moore kicks off the list as the top point guard prospect in the state.
 Moore recently announced his intentions to transfer from Piedmont Classical to Moravian Prep, making their squad one to watch this upcoming season.

-The 6-foot-3 guard holds offers from Ole Miss, Providence, East Carolina, Wake Forest, Radford, Hampton, Wichita State and Western Carolina as he enters the final season of his high school career.
+The 6-foot-1 guard committed to NC State in the Fall of 2019.
 He’s a point guard that locks up on the defensive end and turns steals into high-flying dunks and big plays on the offensive end.
 He’s got tons of leaping ability and strength

 Djimon “Dji” Bailey is a big point guard that’s already committed to Wake Forest.
 He attended Greenfield School last season, a team that posted a 33-4 record in the NCISAA 1A division while going undefeated in conference action as well.